mrobillard/dotfiles/README.md

 * turn off with `:GitGutterLineHighlightsDisable`
 * toggle with `:GitGutterLineHighlightsToggle`.

+### Development

+Contains bash environment configuration for a git-aware prompt.

 ## How to Use

 If you are on OS X, this should work right out of the box.